-Vikki Spruill is president and CEO of the Council on Foundations, a national nonprofit association of more than 1,700 philanthropic organizations and corporations.
+Vikki Spruill is president and CEO of the Council on Foundations, a national nonprofit association of nearly 1,600 philanthropic organizations and corporations.
 As a leading voice for the American philanthropic sector, Vikki frequently speaks about the impact and value of American philanthropy, as well as the importance of charitable giving.

 She has a long record of advancing the philanthropic sector.
 In 2003, she helped create FoundationWorks, an independent organization devoted to helping foundations and others in the philanthropic sector use strategic communications to enhance their philanthropic effectiveness.
 She also served as the first director of the Philanthropic Awareness Initiative, a research project that worked with foundations and philanthropy organizations to improve communications and outreach strategies.
 She has authored a number of thought pieces, including Philanthropy in the News, Making American Foundations Relevant, andBuild Brand Identity for Causes, Not Groups.

 Prior to the Council, Vikki served as president and CEO of the Ocean Conservancy, a science-based education and citizen empowerment organization aimed at preserving a healthy ocean.
 In response to the largest accidental oil discharge in history, Vikki coordinated a bipartisan coalition to pass the RESTORE Act, a key step in directing essential funding to help the Gulf ecosystem.
 She also expanded the annual International Coastal Cleanup – the world’s largest volunteer effort for the ocean.
 By mobilizing more than half a million volunteers and members each year, Vikki's efforts to build significant public support for ocean health will continue to impact policymakers' decisions and make science-based conservation a priority.